joanbr4/react-socket-chat-app/README.md

 This repository has implemented many things, such as:

-- Room, namespaces
+- Sockets, customs rooms
-- Validations JWT
+- Validation with Zod, JWT, APIs
-- Sockets
+- Docker with Mongo to persist data
 - Component Architecture in Frontend & Hexagonal from Backend as well
 - Routing